Tensor invariants for multipartite entanglement classification: Families of trace-invariants, hypergraph-tensor states, Haar-random states

 \subsection{Quantum states under consideration}

-In this section, we introduce an infinite family of deterministic states, which have a modular structure that can be conveniently encoded into graphs, and that we will refer to as \emph{reference states}.
-We also recall the definition and main properties of a random Haar-distributed state.
+In this section, we introduce an infinite family of deterministic states of reference, which have a modular structure that can be conveniently encoded into graphs, and that we will refer to as \emph{hypergraph-tensor states} (or HT states), see \eg Refs.~\cite{Buhrman:2016tif,Vrana:2016edr,Christandl:2018cfb,Christandl:2019zrq,brand2026bilinearcomplexityworksbreaks} and references therein.\footnote{These states are sometimes called hypergraph tensors, or graph tensors in certain simpler cases.
+We thank Péter Vrana for mentionning these references to us.} We also recall the definition and main properties of a random Haar-distributed state.
 Both types of states will serve as benchmarks to assess the distinguishing power of various families of trace-invariants in later sections.